These are the regular contributors to Somatosphere. A list of guest contributors can be found here.

 Francis Mckay is a Joint PhD Candidate in Anthropology and the Conceptual and Historical Studies of Science at the University of Chicago.
 His focus is on the science and politics of well-being in the United States, and how the concept of well-being is reconfiguring the notion of biopower in the twenty-first century.
 His ethnographic research focuses specifically on mindfulness practices in the U.S. and the UK, and situates that more broadly withing other “happiness sciences” that have emerged over the past decades: contemplative studies, positive and hedonic psychology, and the economics of happiness.
 Other interests include science and religion, continental philosophy of science, psychological and medical anthropology, and STS.

 Todd Meyers is Assistant Professor of Medical Anthropology at Wayne State University.
 He received a joint Ph.D. in anthropology and population, family, & reproductive health sciences from the Johns Hopkins University in 2009.
 With Stefanos Geroulanos, he edits the Forms of Living book series at Fordham University Press, and has most recently completed a translation (with Stefanos Geroulanos) of Georges Canguilhem’s Writings on Medicine (Fordham University Press, forthcoming 2011) and Georges Canguilhem’s Knowledge of Life (Fordham University Press, 2008).
-Todd is the Book Reviews Editor for Somatosphere.
+Todd is the Associate Editor of Somatosphere.

 Neely Myers received her PhD from the University of Chicago’s Department of Comparative Human Development in August 2009.
 Her research interests include medical and psychological anthropology, schizophrenia and severe mental illnesses, cross-cultural strategies for mental health, and the ways schizophrenia is understood and researched in a variety of contexts.
 She has published some of her findings in Culture, Medicine and Psychiatry and is currently finishing a book manuscript based on her dissertation research on the Recovery Movement in the U.S. mental health system.
 She is currently living in Washington, DC, with her husband, two daughters, and adorable dog, and working under a National Institutes of Health training fellowship at Georgetown University’s Department of Psychiatry.